Pricing

-Dropshipping accounts for as much as 23% of all ecommerce sales, and it’s a viable and profitable business model that merchants can launch quickly.
+While international tariff laws have added substantial expenses for many dropshipping businesses, the industry is still on the upswing overall: The total market for dropshipping businesses grew by 31.9% over the past year.
+Dropshipping accounts for over 27% of all ecommerce sales, and it’s a viable and profitable business model that merchants can launch quickly.

 By choosing trusted suppliers who can provide high-quality merchandise on time, building a marketing strategy for driving visitors to your site, and using an ecommerce platform like Shopify to handle your payment processing and order tracking, you’ll be able to build a successful dropshipping store in virtually any product category, from dog supplies to athletic apparel to Christmas decorations.

-But part of delivering a successful customer experience today comes down to the returns process.
-Customers expect their returns to be easy and cheap (ideally free) – or, if they’re not, the prices should be low enough that they feel like the gamble is worth the risk.
+Customers expect their returns to be easy and cheap – or, if they’re not, the prices should be low enough that they feel like the gamble is worth the risk.

 Accept return orders to a PO box

-Instead of asking your customers to ship back to an international warehouse or supplier, consider setting up a PO box where you can accept return orders as they come in, and then use your bulk rate to ship the items back to the supplier.
+Instead of asking your customers to ship back to an international warehouse or supplier, consider setting up a PO box where you can accept return orders as they come in, and then use your bulk rate to ship the items back to the supplier in a consolidated load.
 Because customers want their refunds processed quickly, you’ll likely want to process their refunds once you receive their items, rather than making them wait until you receive the refund from your supplier.

 Although it might be easier, don’t put your home address on any business-related transactions.
 By using a PO box, you can protect your privacy and ensure that your business mail is kept separate from your personal mail.